aaron-lebo/updn/README.md

 ####tldr

-This is a Reddit-style site where users must have Bitcoin to submit stories.
+This is a Reddit-style site where users must have Bitcoin to submit stories and vote.

 * new stories cost the equivalent of $0.03
 * upvotes/downvotes cost the equivalent of $0.01